-Due to Coronavirus (COVID-19) this year's ACN Nursing & Health Expo has been postponed.
-The Office of the Chief Mental Health Nurse, Centre for Psychiatric Nursing and Centre for Mental Health Learning are working together to share information about mental health graduate nurse opportunities with potential new mental health nurses.
+The ACN Nursing & Health Expo is back to being face-to-face in 2023.
+The Chief Mental Health Nurse, Department of Health, Centre for Mental Health Nursing, and Centre for Mental Health Learning are working together to share information about mental health graduate nurse opportunities with potential new mental health nurses.

 Below are some tips for applying for Graduate Mental Health Nurse Programs in Victoria.
 The information below is also available on a printable pdf here.

 Tips for applying for graduate mental health nurse programs

 Mental health nursing is a wonderfully rewarding career and graduate mental health nurse programs often provide significant learning opportunities and support to new graduates.
 Mental health graduate nurse programs will often provide you with credit towards postgraduate study, clinical supervision and preceptorship; sometimes they support conference attendance.
 Look around, approach nurses at the Expo, talk to current/recent mental health graduates and read the various graduate program descriptions on services’ websites.